cliffordwilliam/arch-install/README.md

 Just run the `install.sh` script and it does everything for you.

-## ⚠️ Warning

-Check the script and edit the content before running it as needed.

 ---

 ## 🚀 How to Use

-1. Boot from the official [Arch ISO](https://archlinux.org/download/).
+1. Get and boot from the official [Arch ISO](https://archlinux.org/download/).
 2. Connect to the internet.

 ```bash